UK judge rejects Uyghur bid to halt Xinjiang cotton imports - NewsBreak

 UK judge rejects Uyghur bid to halt Xinjiang cotton imports

-A British judge on Friday rejected a lawsuit that accused the U.K. government of allowing the import of cotton products associated with forced labor in China ’s Xinjiang region — though he acknowledged there were “widespread abuses” in the region’s cotton industry.
+LONDON — (AP) — A British judge on Friday rejected a lawsuit that accused the U.K. government of allowing the import of cotton products associated with forced labor in China’s Xinjiang region — though he acknowledged there were “widespread abuses” in the region’s cotton industry.

 High Court justice Ian Dove ruled against a Uyghur organization and a human rights group who claimed the government unlawfully failed to investigate conditions in which cotton was produced.